OXIDprojects/docker-oxid-test/README.md

 A docker container for testing modules

 # How to use locally v3
-Warning: Version 3 is in in development!
-Please see next section (v2) for the old version

 To start the Docker Container with oxid and get a terminal run:
 ```